xkeshav/color-collector/README.md

 # css color collector

-A vs code extension that works with _.css_ files which collect all color values from a css file and replace with a meaningful variable name and put all these color variables in a new :root pseudo selector
+A vs code extension that works with css file, collect all color values from a css file and replace with a meaningful variable name and put all these color variables in a new :root pseudo selector

 ## Description